darktable-org/dtdocs/content/modules/processing-modules/filmic-rgb.md

 Note that the hue used as a reference for the gamut mapping is the hue before any tone mapping, sampled at the input of filmic.
 This means that even the _none_ chrominance preservation mode (applied on individual RGB channels regardless of their ratios) preserves hue in _v6_.
 This mode will only desaturate highlights more than the other modes, and a mechanism is in place to prevent it from resaturating shadows -- this behaviour can be bypassed by increasing the _extreme luminance saturation_ setting.

+The _v7 (2023)_ color science improves over _v6_ and simplifies the chroma preservation options, by removing them.
+The chroma preservation modes aim at anchoring saturation and hue across the tone-mapping operation, by preserving RGB ratios compared to a norm.
+The choice of the norm is important when it comes to managing how the gamut is used and how the contrast of bright objects relatively to their neighbourhood is rendered by the tone-mapper.
+Several norms have been proposed since filmic _v1_, in 2018: none of them have been found to be a clear winner, and only one of them (max RGB) has some theoritical justification (allowing to reach display peak primary colors after the transform).

+The _v7_ approach is to offer a mix between the _max RGB_ norm and the no-preservation option (where the output hue and saturation are still forced to their input values).
+The proportions of the mix are driven by the _extreme luminance saturation_ setting:

+- 0% is an average of both,
+- -50% is strictly equivalent to the _v6_ no-preservation option,
+- +50% is strictly equivalent to the _v6_ _max RGB_ option,
+- intermediate values are weighted averages between both,
+- values beyond ±50% (up to ±200%) are linear extrapolations.

+Positive values will favour saturated highlights and will be suitable for skies but need to be handled with care for portraits (producing accurate skin tones… which is not what people actually find too saturated and "beefy"[^1]), negative values will favour highlights bleaching, which is the preconceived idea many people have of "film look" (which is disproved by positive film slides and Technicolor movies, in addition of being highly questionnable to render black and tanned skin, as it removes ethnical features and whitens them).

+[^1]: D. L. MacAdam, "Quality of Color Reproduction," in _Journal of the Society of Motion Picture and Television Engineers_, vol. 56, no. 5, pp. 487-512, May 1951, doi: 10.5594/J06314.

+The saturation control gives a fine control over the amount of saturation vs. bleaching expected in highlights.
+In any case, the saturation algo will not allow the output saturation to be higher than the input one, and it should be made very clear that this setting is not designed for creative purposes, but only to drive the complicated trade-off coming from remapping RGB values from one color space to another, having different gamut and dynamic range.

 ### caveats

 #### color artifacts

-As filmic v6 is so far the best version to retain saturated colors at constant hue, it gets also much less forgiving to __invalid__ colors like chromatic aberrations and clipped magenta highlights, that are much better hidden (albeit __not solved__) by simple curves applied on individual channels (no chrominance preservation) with no care given to their ratios.
+As filmic v6 (then v7) is so far the best version to retain saturated colors at constant hue, it gets also much less forgiving to __invalid__ colors like chromatic aberrations and clipped magenta highlights, that are much better hidden (albeit __not solved__) by simple curves applied on individual channels (no chrominance preservation) with no care given to their ratios.

 It is not the purpose of a tone mapping and gamut mapping operators to reconstruct damaged signals, and these flaws need to be corrected earlier in the pipeline with the specialized modules provided.
 However, there is a mechanism in filmic v6 that ensures that any color brighter than the _white relative exposure_ degrades to pure white, so a quick workaround is to simply set the _white relative exposure_ to a value slightly lower than the exposure of the clipped parts.
 In other words: if it is clipped at the input, let it be clipped at the output.
 Chrominance preservation options that work the best for this purpose are the _luminance_ and _euclidean_ norms, or simply _none_.